 Every candidate for the M.S., M.A. or M.B.A. degree must complete the degree requirements within a period of four (4) years from the date of admission for the anticipated degree.
-A one-year extension may be obtained upon the approval of the Provost.
+Each master's or graduate certificate student must earn a degree within a maximum timeframe that does not exceed 200% of the normal time to complete the degree, measured by all his/her attempted credit hours at the University.
+A one-year extension may be obtained upon the approval of the Chancellor.
 Under no circumstances will a degree extension petition of more than one year be granted.